Kahler-Einstein metrics with edge singularities: Linear analysis

-We now recall the general definition of polyhomogeneity.
-We do this only on the model orthant $\calO = (\RR^+)^k \times \RR^\ell$, with linear coordinates $(x_1, \ldots, x_k, y_1, \ldots, y_\ell)$, but it is easy to see that this definition is coordinate-invariant, so this discussion translates immediately to arbitrary manifolds with corners.
+We now recall the general definition of polyhomogeneity on manifolds with corners.
+We do this only on the model orthant $\calO = (\RR^+)^k \times \RR^\ell$, with linear coordinates $(x_1, \ldots, x_k, y_1, \ldots, y_\ell)$, but this definition is coordinate-invariant, hence translates immediately to arbitrary manifolds with corners.
 First, let

 be the space of all smooth vector fields tangent to all boundaries of this space.
 We may as well assume that all distributions are supported in a ball $\{|x|^2 + |y|^2 \leq 1\}$.
 If $\nu = (\nu_1, \ldots, \nu_k) \in \RR^k$, then $u$ is conormal of order $\nu$, $u \in \mathcal A^\nu(\calO)$, if